Friday, July 5, 2024

 Julie

-Please note: the term client is being used to symbolize individual persons, patients/residents, caregivers/support systems, and communities.
+NB: 'client' is being used to symbolize individual persons, patients/residents, caregivers/support systems, and communities.

 Thursday, November 5, 2020